louminod/foodoramix/README.md

 # Foodoramix
 Find a perfect recipe with your own list of ingredients.

+## Getting started
+### Database
+This project is built to work with a MySQL database.
+If you want to run a mysql database on docker, you can type :

+`docker run --name mysql-foodoramix -p 3306:3306 -e MYSQL_ROOT_PASSWORD=yourpassword -d mysql`

+Create a database **foodoramix**
+Create a user **foodoramix_client** identified with the password **FqxTFS93f5!GiMR#**

+Open a terminal in the project repository and run `npm run initDB` Wait until the message _Loading done !_ appears.

+Now, your database should be loaded with recipes and all the others needed data.

+### API
+To run the api, you need 2 terminals.

+In the first, run `npx tsc --watch` and in the second `node dist/index.js`.

+You should see a message in your terminal saying that the server is listening.

+If you open your favorite browser and open the given link (http://127.0.0.1:3000 for example) you should see the welcome message.

+You start can now start playing with API functionalities.

 ## Functionalities

 The objective of this application is to create a database of recipes, accessible to everyone, where each user can create/edit recipe.